-You can take a closer look at the gothic masterpiece afterwards with a tour up the tower of the Abbey (01225 422462); they take place on the hour and last 50 minutes.
+You can take a closer look at the gothic masterpiece afterwards by climbing up the tower of the Abbey (01225 422462); tours last 50 minutes.
 Then settle down to lunch at Corkage (5 Chapel Row; 01225 423417), a short walk north of here.
 An affable, casually-attired sommelier will chat through your wine preferences and pair something delicious with the delectable small plates on offer, such as Dorset crab on toast.

 Delight at Bath’s Georgian marvels by approaching (and photographing) the majestic Royal Crescent from Royal Victoria Parkjust beneath it.
 The museum at No.1 Royal Crescent (01225 428126) takes you back to how the interiors might have looked in a fashionable Bath home in the late 18th-century.